-THESE MATCHES ARE OPEN TO THE PUBLICALL NONMEMBERS MUST COMPLETE AND SIGN A LIABILITY RELEASE FORM ON ENTERING THE CLUB.
+THESE MATCHES ARE OPEN TO THE PUBLICALL NONMEMBERS MUST COMPLETE AND SIGN A LIABILITY RELEASE FORM EACH AND EVERY TIME THEY ENTER THE CLUB.

 $10.00 Entry Fee

 Bring a Stapler & Staples (if you have them) to help speed up target changes!

 SHOOTERS & SPECTATORS ARE ADVISED TO BRING THEIR OWN.